-The 4m usual pace walk will be timed with a stopwatch following the protocol below which was employed at ARIC visits 5-7.
+The 4m usual pace walk will be timed with a stopwatch following the protocol below which was employed at prior ARIC visits.
+This will be offered in home visits beginning in visit 10.

-Because the 4m usual pace walk exam may be required throughout the visits, examiners must maintain proficiency in administering the task.
+Because the 4m usual pace walk exam may be required throughout the visits, and to ensure valid comparisons to home visits, examiners must maintain proficiency in administering the task using a stopwatch.
 The 4m walk should be administered according to the following instructions and recorded on the PFX form.